 “You Still Preaching?”

 Maybe it’s the thing to do.
 Maybe it is customary to ask a person if they are still doing what they were doing the last time you saw them.
 It makes sense.
-I can’t tell you how many times I’ve asked,
+I can’t tell you how many times I’ve thought of asking:

 - “Are you still unemployed?”